lhallee/lhallee.github.io/README.md

 ## Introduction

 **Hi, I’m [@lhallee](https://github.com/lhallee)!**

 My name is Logan Hallee, a scientist working on computational protein modeling through the lens of machine learning.
-I wear several hats.
 Most notably, I am the the Chief Scientific Officer and Founder of Synthyra, a Public Benefit LLC which functions as a research org for protein science.
-I am also a PhD Candidate in Bioinformatics Data Science at the University of Delaware in the ([Gleghorn Lab](https://www.gleghornlab.com/)), where my research is focused on (you guessed it) protein modeling with transformer neural networks.
+I am also a PhD Candidate in Bioinformatics at the University of Delaware in the ([Gleghorn Lab](https://www.gleghornlab.com/)), where my research is focused on (you guessed it) protein modeling with transformer neural networks.
 On the side I run a fun blog called [Minds and Molecules](https://medium.com/minds-and-molecules) which touches on philosophical ideas I find facinating.

+### You can find my CV [here](https://docs.google.com/document/d/1q4mQotGm7MyU-TLmf_x17bRxalCy_Fcz/edit?usp=sharing&ouid=110410923518282620159&rtpof=true&sd=true)

 ## Research Highlights